 Full garbage collections

-This extra young generation collection will still execute as a normal young generation collection and leave live objects in the surviving regions.
-One effect of this is that surviving objects in the young generation will not be part of the weak reference processing, or class unloading, done by the old generation collection.
-This could be observed by the Java application by, for example, releasing the last reference to an object graph, invokes
+This extra young-generation collection will still execute as a normal young-generation collection and leave live objects in the surviving regions.
+One effect of this is that surviving objects in the young generation will not be subject to the reference processing and class unloading done when collecting the old generation.
+This could be observed by an application that, for example, releases the last reference to an object graph, invokes

-Simpler barrier and pointer coloring schemes
+Simpler barrier and pointer-coloring schemes

 Keep using multi-mapped memory

 The colorless-roots scheme could be skipped by using a simpler solution that utilizes multi-mapped memory.
 If more metadata bits in the pointers are needed than in non-generational ZGC, then the maximum heap size would be restricted.
 Another approach could be to use a hybrid solution, with some bits using multi-mapped memory and other bits being removed and added by the load and store barriers.